XP-NETWORK/moonbeam-grant-delivery/tutorial.md

-# Bridging to/from Moonbeam tutorial
+# Bridging from Moonbeam tutorial

 To interact with the bridge from Moonbeam/Moonbase Alpha, you can use this repository.
 In case you're reading this long after this repository was created, see our [JavaScript Library](https://github.com/XP-NETWORK/xpjs) repository for updates.